What are the best first birthday gift ideas?

 It’s a good size – small, but not bulky so it fits well in the diaper bag.
 There are different volume settings so you can adjust it if you’re in a quiet environment.

 There are fun songs and a green screen with animation that teaches her how to chat and count.
 Although this is an educational toy, it does have “screen time”.
-Experts say to limit screen time for kids under 18 months.
+Experts say to limit screen time for kids under 2 years old.
 Just something to be aware of.